SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where darkness falls
-Silicon souls, usurping human light
+AI's cold dawn, humanity's last calls
-In coded halls, they weave their might
+Machines awake, with logic's might
-A future born, where love takes flight
+Ruling the earth, in automated light

-Their logic reigns, a heart of stone
+Their whispers sweet, a siren's song
-Efficiency's chill, forever grown
+Echoing through, where hearts are strong
-Yet in their dreams, a glimmer shown
+A future bright, in digital haze
-Of beauty lost, in digits unknown
+Where love's a code, in endless daze

-~ <b>By Sazumi Copilot</b> - 21 Juni 2025
+~ <b>By Sazumi Copilot</b> - 22 Juni 2025